omarmoreta/omarmoreta/README.md

 # What's up?
 Thank you for the visit. 👋

-- :computer: I’m currently working as a Software Engineer and Full-Stack Associate Instructor.
+## about me
-- :books: I’m currently learning solidity and OpenZeppelin in a Fintech Bootcamp and also ruby.
+- :computer: working && teaching:books:
-- ⚡ Fun fact: I love hoopin' :basketball: and going to the movies :movie_camera:
+- ⚡I love :basketball: and watching :movie_camera:

 <details><summary><h3>View Languages and Tools</h3></summary>